ksssoyu/diffusion-structure-disentanglement/README.md

 ### The Algorithm
 1.  **Inversion/Generation (Source):** Generate the source image and cache the Attention Maps ($M_{source}$) from specific layers.
 2.  **Injection (Target):** During the generation of the target prompt, replace the target's Attention Maps with $M_{source}$ for the initial $T$ steps (Injection Threshold).
-3.  **Memory Optimization:** To enable high-resolution analysis on limited resources (e.g., Colab), we implemented a selective caching mechanism that skips computationally expensive maps ($64 \times 64$) without compromising structural fidelity.
+3.  **Memory Optimization:** To enable high-resolution analysis on limited resources (e.g., Colab), implemented a selective caching mechanism that skips computationally expensive maps ($64 \times 64$) without compromising structural fidelity.

 ---